 Choosing a Heroine for Scotland

-Everyone can now select the heroine of their choice – by voting from the shortlist of fourteen.
+The public were then invited to make their choice – by voting from the shortlist of fourteen.

 In their own way, every one of the fourteen nominated women has made an outstanding contribution to the lives of countless men, women, and children, in Scotland, and in countries around the world.
-The shortlist features pioneering engineers Victoria Drummond and Dorothée Pullinger.
-It includes women who tirelessly campaigned for equality – such as Christian Maclagan – and those who were among the first females to attend university, including Sophia Jex-Blake and Chrystal Macmillan.
+The shortlist featured pioneering engineers Victoria Drummond and Dorothée Pullinger.
+It included women who tirelessly campaigned for equality – such as Christian Maclagan – and those who were among the first females to attend university, including Sophia Jex-Blake and Chrystal Macmillan.
 Many others dedicated their lives to helping those in need, including Elsie Inglis, Maggie Keswick Jencks, Jane Haining and Mary Slessor.
-And whether it was their contribution to the arts – as seen in Margaret Macdonald Mackintosh, Màiri Mhòr nan Òran and Jean Redpath – or their undeniable talent in their chosen field – as shown by Nancy Riach and Mary Somerville, they have all earned the right to be recognised as Scotland’s Heroines.
+And whether it was their contribution to the arts – as seen in Margaret Macdonald Mackintosh, Màiri Mhòr nan Òran and Jean Redpath – or their undeniable talent in their chosen field – as shown by Nancy Riach and Mary Somerville, they all earned the right to be recognised as Scotland’s Heroines.